Pediatric endocrinology services

 Pediatric endocrinologists, including staff physicians at the UC Davis Children's Hospital, are doctors who specializes in the diagnosis and treatment of children with diseases of the endocrine system, including growth disorders and diabetes, which involves the hormone insulin.

-Children's Hospital's pediatric endocrinology services are staffed by a group of eminent endocrinologists, led by Professor Dennis M. Styne, the Yocha Dehe Endowed Chair in Pediatric Endocrinology and director of the Newborn Screening Program.
+UC Davis Children's Hospital's pediatric endocrinology services are staffed by a group of eminent endocrinologists, led by Professor Dennis M. Styne, the Yocha Dehe Endowed Chair in Pediatric Endocrinology and director of the Newborn Screening Program.

-Styne is an expert on pediatric endocrine disorders, growth and disorders of puberty, diabetes mellitus in childhood, thyroid disease, and childhood obesity.
-He has played an integral part in establishing a new childhood and adolescent weight management program at the UC Davis Medical Center.
+Styne is an expert on pediatric endocrine disorders, growth and disorders of puberty, diabetes mellitus in childhood, thyroid disease and childhood obesity.
+He has played an integral part in establishing a new childhood and adolescent weight management program at UC Davis Children's Hospital.
 Using activity, education, and pharmaceutical therapy, he studies children in his Fit-Kid Weight Management Clinic, evaluating the best methods of assessment and treatment of obesity.
 He also has an outreach program to families in various Northern California Indian rancherias that promotes communication with the UC Davis-based children's weight management team.
 His research focuses on improving therapies for disorders of pubertal development and growth, the effect on traumatic brain injury on pituitary function, and the effects of endocrine disruptors.

 Professor Nicole Glaser's research emphasis is on pediatric diabetic ketoacidosis (DKA), an acute, life-threatening complication of diabetes, and brain injury related to DKA in children.
 In addition, she has interests in all aspects of type 1 diabetes care in children.